-The purpose of this page is to give you the insider tips, tricks, and secrets about these vacation packages.
-That being said, it’s important to note that any price, procedure, or policy related to Universal vacation packages may change at any time.
-So please, before you make any final decisions, please contact Universal or your travel agent directly.
+The purpose of this page is to give you the insider tips, tricks, and secrets about these packages.
+That being said, it’s important to note that any price, procedure, or policy related to Universal vacation packages may change at any time – so, please, before you make any final decisions, contact the company or your travel agent directly.

-Universal Orlando vacation packages present you with a way to “bundle” the components of a Universal vacation into one package.
-In its most basic form, a Universal Orlando vacation package must include accommodations (either at one of Universal’s on-site hotels or a Universal Orlando Partner Hotel) and theme park admission tickets.
+Universal Orlando vacation packages present you with a way to “bundle” the components of a Universal vacation into one, well, package.
+In its most basic form, a vacation package must include accommodations (either at one of Universal’s on-site hotels or one of its partner hotels) and theme-park tickets.

-In addition to these two basic components, a vacation package may also include additional entertainment (Blue Man Group tickets, etc.), car rental, transportation to Disney, and even airfare.
+In addition to these two basic components, a package may also include additional entertainment (Blue Man Group tickets, etc.), car rental, transportation to Walt Disney World Resort, and, even, airfare.

 How do I book a Universal Orlando vacation package?

-The second option is to book your package directly through Universal Orlando.
-This can be done via their website, UniversalOrlandoVacations.com, or by calling the vacation package department at 1-800-711-0080.
-When you call the vacation package department, you are actually calling Universal Orlando’s Guest Contact Center, and your “vacation package call” is routed to a Guest Contact Center team member who is trained in vacation packages.
+The second option is to go directly through Universal Orlando.
+This can be done via its website, UniversalOrlandoVacations.com, or by calling the vacation-package department at 800-711-0080.
+If you do the latter, you’re actually contacting Universal Orlando’s Guest Contact Center, and your call is routed to a Guest Contact Center team member who is trained in the subject.

-It’s important to note that, in general, the price of a Universal Orlando vacation package is the same for guests whether the package is booked by a travel agency or directly through Universal.
-In other words, if you decide to use a travel agent, Universal pays them a commission on the money Universal would otherwise keep.
+It’s important to note that, in general, the price of a Universal vacation package is the same for guests whether the package is booked by a travel agency or directly through Universal – in other words, if you decide to use a travel agent, Universal pays them a commission on the money that it would otherwise keep.
 The takeaway is that you, as the guest, will pay pretty much the same thing either way you go.

-One more idea to consider when choosing a method of booking your package: Travel agents make a living by ensuring each one of their clients’ specific travel needs is met.
+One more idea to consider when choosing a method of booking your package: travel agents make a living by ensuring that each one of their clients’ specific travel needs is met.

 What’s the point of booking a Universal Orlando vacation package?

-Let’s look at each of these benefits a little bit closer.
+Let’s look at each of these benefits a little more closely.

-Early Park Admission to the Wizarding World of Harry Potter and Universal’s Volcano Bay
+Early Park Admission to The Wizarding World of Harry Potter and Volcano Bay

-Unless you are coming to Universal Orlando when you are certain it will be very slow, or unless you just don’t care about Harry Potter, having Early Park Admission to the Wizarding World is an essential factor to ensuring your vacation is a success.
-(Be sure you read our How to ensure your trip to WWoHP is a success! page at some point.)
-Right now, there are three ways to get Early Park Admission…
+Unless you are coming to Universal Orlando Resort when you are certain it will be very slow, or unless you just don’t care about Harry Potter, having Early Park Admission to the Wizarding World is an essential factor to ensuring your vacation is a success.

-The second way is to book a vacation package that includes one of Universal’s 40 or so Partner Hotels, which are hotels off-property that Universal has contracted with to sell their rooms.
-It’s very important to note that you must book accommodations at a Universal Partner Hotel as part of a Universal Orlando vacation package to get Early Park Admission.
-So if you want to stay at the DoubleTree across from the entrance to Universal and you want Early Park Admission, you MUST book a Universal Orlando vacation package with the DoubleTree as your hotel.
-If you just book the hotel on your own, and purchase your own theme park admission tickets, you will NOT get Early Park Admission.
+The second way is to book a vacation package that includes one of Universal’s 40 or so partner hotels, which are off-property venues that Universal has contracted with to sell their rooms.
+It’s very important to note that you must book accommodations at a Universal partner hotel as part of a Universal Orlando vacation package to get Early Park Admission.
+So, if you want to stay at the DoubleTree across from the entrance to Universal and you want EPA, you must book a Universal Orlando vacation package with the DoubleTree as your hotel; if you just book the hotel on your own, and purchase your own theme-park admission tickets, you will not be granted early entry.

-The third way is to have a Universal Orlando Annual Pass.
+The third way is to have an annual pass.
 Both Preferred and Premier Passholders receive Early Park Admission to The Wizarding World of Harry Potter.
-However, be aware that Preferred Annual Passes have blockout dates for this perk.
-In addition, Annual Passholders are not eligible for Early Park Admission to Universal’s Volcano Bay.
+However, be aware that Preferred Annual Passes have blockout dates for this perk, and that no APs are eligible for Early Park Admission to Volcano Bay.

-Reservations at Three Broomsticks and the Leaky Cauldron
+Reservations at The Three Broomsticks and The Leaky Cauldron

 Is there any other reason to book a Universal Orlando vacation package?